Habk51/Habk51.github.io/docs/ENGLISH/31-High-scoring-Formulas-to-Answer-the-IELTS-Speaking-Question.md

 ##### Model answers

-Read the model answers from the two IELTS candidates, Alice and David.
+**Read the model answers from the two IELTS candidates, Alice and David.**

-Language step I Prefer
+**Interviewer**: Do you prefer to travel by bike or by bus?
+**Alice**: I prefer cycling to travelling by bus.
+Cycling is so much more convenient than taking the bus if you're not travelling too far.
+Actually, it's often faster to go by bike because you don't get stuck in traffic jams!
+Cycling is also better for my health than all other means of transport, including buses.

+**Interviewer**: Do you prefer chatting online or talking on the phone?
+**David**: Generally, I prefer chatting online.
+I nearly always find that chatting online can be more sociable as you can speak to more than one person at the same time.
+Also, chatting online is often much more fun because you can send smileys, photos and even videos!

+#### **Language step 1** <span style="background:rgba(240, 167, 216, 0.55)">Prefer</span>

-Let's look at how the two IELTS candidates, Alice and David, use the verb prefer.
+> [!NOTE] **Let's look at how the two IELTS candidates, Alice and David,** use the verb<span style="background:rgba(240, 167, 216, 0.55)"> prefer. </span>

- Alice I prefer cycling to travelling by bus... ] David Generally, I prefer chatting online ...
+> **Alice**: _I prefer cycling to travelling by bus..._
+**David**: _Generally, I prefer chatting online..._

-Obviously, the first thing you need to tell the examiner for this type of question is whether you prefer X or Y. Prefer can be followed by either verb-ing or to verb.
+<span style="background:rgba(205, 244, 105, 0.55)">Obviously,</span> <span style="background:rgba(173, 239, 239, 0.55)">the first thing you need to tell the examiner </span>for this type of question is whether you prefer X or Y. <span style="background:rgba(173, 239, 239, 0.55)">Prefer can be followed by</span> either <span style="background:rgba(255, 183, 139, 0.55)">verb-ing </span>or <span style="background:rgba(255, 183, 139, 0.55)">to verb. </span>

-Notice in the examples below that prefer + verb-ing can be followed by either to or rather than, but prefer + to verb can only be followed by rather than.
+Notice in the examples below that ==prefer + verb-ing== can be followed by either ==to or rather than==, but<span style="background:rgba(240, 167, 216, 0.55)"> prefer + to verb</span><u> can only be</u> <span style="background:rgba(240, 167, 216, 0.55)">followed by rather than</span>.

+> [!NOTE]
-prefer + verb-ing + to / rather than + verb-ing I prefer cycling to t:akjng the bus.
+> prefer + verb-ing + to / rather than + verb-ing

+I prefer cycling to t:akjng the bus.
 I prefer eating to cookjng.
-I prefer bal{jn.g cakes at home rather than buying them in shops.
+I prefer baking cakes at home rather than buying them in shops.
 I prefer reading a newspaper rather than watching TV.

+> [!NOTE]
-prefer + to verb + rather than + verb I prefer to cycle rather than tak§ the bus.
-I prefer to eat rather than cool?, I pref er to cakes at home rather than bLtV them in shops.
+> prefer + to verb + rather than + verb

+I prefer to cycle rather than tak§ the bus.
+I prefer to eat rather than cool?,
+I prefer to cakes at home rather than buy them in shops.
 I prefer to read a newspaper rather than watch TV.

-Both these forms are correct, and mean exactly the same.
+**Both these forms are correct, and mean exactly the same.**

 ---

-dJ Exercise 1.1: Error Correction
+#### **Exercise 1.1: Error Correction**

- Some of the sentences below are incorrect, some are correct.
-Identify the incorrect sentences and write the correct sentences in the spaces provided.
+ **Some of the sentences below are incorrect, some are correct.
+Identify the incorrect sentences and write the correct sentences in the spaces provided.**

 1. I prefer to go to the cinema to watch DVDs at home.